Caught In The Vanity Trap

 How to escape your reflection.

-Don’t get me wrong, it’s not like I spend every waking hour stressing about how I look, but at the end of the day, I am just a teenaged girl!
+Don’t get me wrong, it’s not like I spend every waking hour stressing about how I look, but at the end of the day, I am just a teenage girl!
 Even without obsessing, I’m still painfully aware, and I can’t be alone in this feeling (at least I really hope I’m not).
 And if nothing else, I’m actually quite bored of it.
 Caring about what you look like isn’t necessarily a bad thing, but has it reached the point where we’re slaves to our own vanity?
 Do we value how we look over our health and happiness?

-Is Social Media to blame?
+Is social media to blame?

 How to ground yourself